AndreasScharf/LabelPrinterJTLDHL/readme.md

 DHL_CLIENT_SECRET=
 ```

 ## DHL API
 For references this is the label post stamp purcasing
 https://developer.dhl.com/api-reference/deutsche-post-internetmarke-post-paket-deutschland#get-started-section/

+## DHL Postmarks handeling
+All purchased postmarks will be stored in the `${PWD}/marks/` folder, the path will `./marks/md5({'receiver': 'receiver_address' -> string, 'product_id': 'product_id' -> string, 'date': 'YYYY-MM-DD' }).png`<br>

+If you are using the same address on the same day the system will reuse the post mark you purchased already.

 ## JTL WAWI Integragion
 The JTL WAWI Integration for getting the Shipment Addresses runs via MSSQL.
 The SQL Query records the last onlineShop orders, which have no `tLieferschein` entry.

 ```
 SELECT
         a.cAuftragsNr,